kwaldenphd/python-conditional-statements-functions/README.md

   print(character.title() + "Stark")
 ```

 <blockquote>Note the use of the plural for the name of the list and the singular for the individual item is not required.
 We are just declaring variables here.
-I could have used anything to name the individual items (e.g. for person in characters).
-All you are doing with this step is setting a new variable for the individual item.
-It is standard convention to use the plural and singular terms so that the person reading the code can interpret what it is doing.</blockquote>
+We can use anything to name the individual items (e.g. for person in characters).
+All this does is set a new variable for the individual item.
+Standard convention is to use the plural and singular terms so that the person reading the code can interpret what it is doing.</blockquote>

-30. Remember the loop command steps through the list one value at a time.
+94. Remember the loop command steps through the list one value at a time.
 The loop continues until it reaches the end of the list.

-31. In this case, for each item in the list called `“characters”` the program prints the value of each `“character”` in the list concatenated with the string `" Stark”`.
+95. In this case, for each item in the list called `“characters”` the program prints the value of each `“character”` in the list concatenated with the string `" Stark”`.

-32. This produces the output:
+96. This produces the output:
 ```
 Arya Stark
 Benjen Stark